seek-oss/skuba/.changeset/itchy-avocados-peel.md

 'skuba': minor
 ---

-lint: Manage .npmrc files for `pnpm` installations of skuba
+lint: Manage `.npmrc` for pnpm projects

-skuba now manages `.npmrc` files when using `pnpm` for compatibility purposes. skuba will attempt to ignore authTokens, and remove any `.gitignore` entries that ignore `.npmrc`.
+skuba now manages `.npmrc` when a project uses `pnpm` to enable [dependency hoisting](https://pnpm.io/npmrc#dependency-hoisting-settings).
+It will attempt to strip sensitive auth tokens from the file, and remove `.gitignore` entries that ignore `.npmrc`.